 Konglish is pretty easy, making it perfect for beginners.
 But remember, the pronunciation can differ a lot.
 Many sound identical, but some are slightly different from standard English.

-They appreciate other cultures and attempt to learn other languages like English.
+They appreciate other cultures and attempt to learn different languages like English.
 You can return the same courtesy, which is a perfect reason to learn Korean.
 Also, Konglish can be a gateway for people trying to master Korean.

 10. Traveling to Korea

-From picturesque nature, charming villages, old-age temples, and mystical parks to modern Seoul, sunny beaches in Busan, the incredible mountains of Jeju-do, and the historical museum of Gyeongbokgung palace, the tourist destinations lists are pretty much endless!
+From picturesque nature, charming villages, old-age temples, and mystical parks to modern Seoul, sunny beaches in Busan, the incredible mountains of Jeju-do, and the historical museum of Gyeongbokgung Palace, the tourist destinations lists are pretty much endless!

 11. It can boost your IQ and improve memory